 In terms of climate adaptation, flood risk management is the most critical climate change adaptation measure to be addressed in the LAP, informed by Strategic Flood Risk Assessment (SFRA).
-The planning authority should ensure that it has regard to the detailed requirements and provisions of the section 28 Planning System and Flood Risk Management Guidelines for Planning Authorities (2009) (Flood Guidelines), including the staged approach to flood risk assessment and, in particular, the application of the sequential approach and the requirement to carry out the plan-making Justification Test.
+The planning authority should ensure that it has regard to the detailed requirements and provisions of section 28 The Planning System and Flood Risk Management Guidelines for Planning Authorities (2009), including the staged approach to flood risk assessment and, in particular, the application of the sequential approach and the requirement to carry out the plan-making Justification Test.